 Old Bisbee High School Redevelopment

-Cochise County is now accepting proposals for the purchase, renovation, and redevelopment of the original Bisbee High School, located in the downtown historic district of Bisbee, Arizona.
-(For more information about this opportunity, please click here.)
+Cochise County is currently reviewing proposals for the purchase, renovation, and redevelopment of the original Bisbee High School, located in the downtown historic district of Bisbee, Arizona.

 This 3-story, 45,000 square foot building was originally constructed in 1914.
 The main building sits on a 1.26-acre parcel.
 It was originally built to accommodate 450 students.
 The high school was listed in Ripley’s Believe-It-or-Not because all building levels have a street level entrance.
 The building is a significant contributing resource in the Bisbee Historic District, which was added to the National Register of Historic Places in 1980.
 The building functioned as a regional high school until 1959, when a new, larger school was opened.
 Since that time, it has served as a county library and office space for county staff.

 The building was vacated of all uses in December 2021.

 The City of Bisbee recently approved a rezoning of the property to from Residential (R-1) to Commercial Mixed Use (CM-2) in November of 2021.
 The change became effective on December 16, 2021.
 Within that category is a desirable range of potential allowable uses for redevelopment, including retail, professional office, assisted living, and multifamily residential.
 The conveyance of the property to the successful proposer may be subject to a permanent Historic Preservation Easement to protect the historic exterior of the building.
 The County also expects to enter into a mutually acceptable land development agreement with the successful proposer that will govern the subsequent rehabilitation of the building and the redevelopment of the property.